docker/docs/content/manuals/desktop/previous-versions/edge-releases-windows.md

 - Fixed an upgrade bug where users on versions still using the PowerShell-based VM management experience a silent un-installation crash leading to Docker Desktop being uninstalled instead of upgraded.
 - Fixed a crash when failing to login due to no Internet connection.
 - Fixed bug in handling shared volume paths with `..` characters.
 Fixes [docker/for-win#5375](https://github.com/docker/for-win/issues/5375).
-- WSL 2: Docker Desktop detects when the wsl-distro is stopped and displays an actionable error message.
+- WSL 2: Docker Desktop detects when the wsl-distribution is stopped and displays an actionable error message.
 - Fixed a bug in `ftruncate` which prevented [libgit2sharp](https://github.com/libgit2/libgit2sharp) from cloning repositories on shared volumes.
 See [docker/for-win#5808](https://github.com/docker/for-win/issues/5808#issuecomment-610996272).
 - Fixed a bug that caused starting and stopping of a Compose application from the UI to fail when the path contains whitespace.